Skip to main content

 A User has many Orders, and each Order belongs to one User.
 That is one-to-many.
 When both sides have many (a Post has many Tags and a Tag covers many Posts), that is many-to-many, and you note it as such.

-Resist writing SQL, picking a product, or adding fields for features you have not scoped.
+Resist writing database code, picking a product, or adding fields for features you have not scoped.
 The model is a thinking tool, and every field you add now is one more thing to keep true later.

 A later chapter turns this sketch into real tables.
 Right now you only need it clear enough that someone else could read it and know what your app remembers.